ms/buildtogether.tech/important/index.md

 Ah, you say, that's "long-term total output".
 What about short bursts now and then, like pulling an all-nighter to meet a deadline?
 That's been studied too, and the results aren't pleasant.
-Your ability to think drops by 25% for each 24 hours you're awake.
+Your ability to think drops by 25 points for each 24 hours you're awake.
 Put it another way, the average person's IQ is only 75 after one all-nighter, which puts them in the bottom 5% of the population.
 Two all nighters in a row and their effective IQ is 50---the level at which people are usually judged incapable of independent living.

 The catch in all of this is that people usually don't notice their abilities declining.
 Just like drunks who think they're still able to drive, people who